jackson-mumper/jackson-mumper.github.io/open_source/opensource.md

 layout: default
 ---
 # Jackson Mumper Open Source GIS Portfolio
 Welcome to my GIS page!
-At the moment this site is my final portfolio for Geog 323: Open Source GIScience.
-In the future, it will be updated with other projects that I have worked on.
+AThis site is my final portfolio for Geog 323: Open Source GIScience.

 To see my work from Geog 351: Remote Sensing and Land Use in Sub-Saharan Africa, click [here](https://sites.middlebury.edu/jmumpergeog351/).